wesscheid/Spiro/README.md

 ## ✨ Features

 - **Diverse Curve Types**: Explore Hypotrochoid, Epitrochoid, Rose, Lissajous, Superformula, and Harmonograph patterns.
+- **Smart Rendering**: Adjust colors, line styles, and zoom levels *without* clearing the canvas—only shape-altering parameters trigger a redraw.
 - **Cloud & Local Saving**: Save your custom themes locally or publish them to the global community library (powered by Firebase).
+- **Enhanced Theme Management**: Export your entire theme library (local + cloud) to JSON for backup.
+Edit `themes.js` locally and reload instantly via the UI without refreshing.
-- **Interactive Mechanics (Orrery)**: Toggle the "Show Mechanics" visualization in the Advanced tab to see the rotating arms and gears driving the animation.
+- **Interactive Mechanics (Orrery)**: Toggle the "Show Mechanics" visualization (default: off) to see the rotating arms and gears driving the animation.
 - **Dual-Curve Blending**: Combine or morph between two different curve types for complex interference patterns.
 - **Multi-Layer Rendering**: Stack layers with configurable offsets (radius, rotation, phase) and varying directions.
 - **Video Capture**: Record your animations directly to `webm` video files (5s, 10s, or 15s).